Palindrome: Classical music

 The music of Anton Webern is often palindromic.
 Webern, who had studied the music of the Renaissance composer Heinrich Isaac, was extremely interested in symmetries in music, be they horizontal or vertical.
 An example of horizontal or linear symmetry in Webern's music is the first phrase in the second movement of the symphony, Op.
 21. A striking example of vertical symmetry is the second movement of the Piano Variations, Op.
 27, in which Webern arranges every pitch of this dodecaphonic work around the central pitch axis of A4.
 From this, each downward reaching interval is replicated exactly in the opposite direction.
 For example, a G♯3—13 half-steps down from A4 is replicated as a B♭5—13 half-steps above.

 Just as the letters of a verbal palindrome are not reversed, so are the elements of a musical palindrome usually presented in the same form in both halves.
 Although these elements are usually single notes, palindromes may be made using more complex elements.
 For example, Karlheinz Stockhausen's composition Mixtur, originally written in 1964, consists of twenty sections, called "moments", which may be permuted in several different ways, including retrograde presentation, and two versions may be made in a single program.
 When the composer revised the work in 2003, he prescribed such a palindromic performance, with the twenty moments first played in a "forwards" version, and then "backwards".
-Each moment, however, is a complex musical unit, and is played in the same direction in each half of the program.
+Each moment is a complex musical unit and is played in the same direction in each half of the program.
 By contrast, Karel Goeyvaerts's 1953 electronic composition, Nummer 5 (met zuivere tonen) is an exact palindrome: not only does each event in the second half of the piece occur according to an axis of symmetry at the centre of the work, but each event itself is reversed, so that the note attacks in the first half become note decays in the second, and vice versa.
 It is a perfect example of Goeyvaerts's aesthetics, the perfect example of the imperfection of perfection.